mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 # Task Execution - Overridden Parameters

-A task execution can override execution parameters based on the task's setting:
+A task execution can override execution parameters, as follows:

 - Setting the active environment based on the task's environments.
-- Setting key-value parameters on the session level.
+- Setting key-value parameters on a session level.
-- Overriding Globals values on the session level.
+- Overriding Globals values on a session level.
 - Overriding the [Sync Mode]() of the task execution.

-### Setting the Active Environments
+### Setting Active Environments

 #### Extract Tasks